gresahodolli/ElGamalDigitalSignature/README.md

 3. Open the solution file in Visual Studio: ElGamalDigitalSignature.sln
 4. Build the solution to install the required dependencies
 # Usage
-•	The keys generato: Generate Keys
+•	The keys generator: Generate Keys

 •	The encryption algorithm: ElGamal Encryption

 •	The decryption algorithm: ElGamal Decryption
 # Contribution
 To contribute to this project, please create a new branch from the dev branch and submit a pull request.
 All contributions must follow the project's style guidelines and include appropriate unit tests.